shaileygulrajani/kwk-l1-dance-instructions-kwk-students-l1-phil-072318/README.md

 1. Lower right foot to the ground
 2. Bounce right foot back up slightly, kicking it a few inches back
-3. Right, Left, Right and Right
+3. Right, Left, Right, and Right